robot297/JAG_8_2019/grades/Lab 8 Questions.md

 JTextField, customer address.
 This has been created for you.
 JSpinner to select date.
 This has been created and configured for you JComboBox to select small, medium, large.
 Populate this rom GardenServiceData's size array JCheckBox - if mowing was done.
 You need to create this.
+JLabel - to display the total cost for mowing services.
-Call it mowingCB JCheckBox - if leaf raking was done.
+JCheckBox - if leaf raking was done.
 You need to create this.
 Call it leafRakingCB JCheckBox - if weed pulling was done.
 You need to create this.
+Call it weedPullingCB
+JLabel: total cost of all services.
+You need to create this.
-Call it weedPullingCB JButton to generate invoice preview.
+JButton to generate invoice preview.
 This has been created.

 Another JPanel containing the following components